Montana Labor Laws – Wage and Hour

 - Minimum wage and overtime exemptions

-Montana requires employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a work week, unless otherwise exempt.
+Montana labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a work week, unless otherwise exempt.
 MT Dept. of Labor: Overtime.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks